swiftlang/swift-evolution/proposals/NNNN-extensible-enums.md

 if it should be extensible or not by applying one of the two attributes.
 The language feature `ExtensibleEnums` can be thought of as implicitly adding `@extensible` to all enums that are not explicitly marked as `@frozen`.

+In resilient modules, the `@extensible` module doesn't affect API nor ABI since the behaviour of enumerations in modules compiled with library evolution mode are already extensible by default.
+We believe that extensible enums are the right default choice in both resilient and non-resilient modules and the new proposed `@extensible` attribute primiarly exists to give developers a migration path.

 ## Source compatibility